 Odorant tank.

 Mobile bypass odorant plants are self-contained units.
-The number and age of odorisation plans is listed in Section 3.11 – Number and ages of asset classes.
-The ages of odorisation plants are based on the age of the odorant tank.
-Some components may be of different ages due to their individual replacement or renewal.

-[Vector Gas Transmission Asset Management Plan, 2013 – 2023, Section 3.4.4]
+[First Gas AMP, 2018, Section C.12]

+Contaminants

+While gas is in the transmission pipeline, contaminants can enter into the gas stream in the form of dust accumulated in the pipeline and oil from compressor stations, adding to any contaminants that may have been introduced from production stations.
+However, while dust and oil can be carried by gas as it is transported through the pipeline, filters and separators installed at delivery points are designed to remove most of these contaminants.

+Pressure

-The pressure at which gas is delivered into major plant or distribution systems is normally stable and well below the operating pipeline pressure.
+Transmission pressures are reduced at delivery points for delivery into major plant or distribution systems.
+These delivery pressures are normally stable and well below the operating pressure of the upstream pipeline.
 However, on occasion pipeline conditions such as the operation of compressors and the balance between injection and withdrawal quantities can affect delivery pressures.

-Prior to delivery to a gas ‘user’
+Prior to delivery to a gas consumer (‘end-user’)

+Composition

+Distribution Network Owners and/or Operators (NOs) rely on gas delivered into their systems being adequately odorised, but are also required to have arrangements in place for testing the level of odorant concentration in their networks and dealing with odorant incidents and exceptions (often referred to as ‘odorant fade’ or ‘odorant masking’).

+Contaminants

 Contaminants such as dust can be introduced to gas within a distribution network as a result of pipeline and station maintenance and construction.
 However, it is very unlikely that liquid contaminants such as oil would be introduced within the distribution network because these networks have no compressors.
 Similarly, it is very unlikely that black powder dust will form in any significant quantities because the pipelines are mainly polyethylene, and operate at much lower pressures than transmission pipelines.

-Distribution Network Owners and/or Operators (NOs) rely on gas delivered into their systems being adequately odorised, but are also required to have arrangements in place for testing the level of odorant concentration in their networks and dealing with odorant incidents and exceptions (often referred to as ‘‘odorant fade’’ or ‘‘odorant masking’’).
+Pressure

-NOs also rely on pressure in the transmission pipeline being sufficient to allow gas to be delivered into their networks at stable pressures (generally set somewhere between 4 Bar and 20 Bar).
+NOs rely on pressure in the transmission pipeline being sufficient to allow gas to be delivered into their networks at stable pressures (generally set somewhere between 4 Bar and 20 Bar).
 Larger distribution networks tend to have a number of pressure tiers.
 For example, a steel ring main may feed lower pressure polyethylene (PE) networks.
-In this case the NO will maintain ‘‘district regulator stations’’ to control the pressure into each tier.
+In this case the NO will maintain ‘district regulator stations’ to control the pressure into each tier.

 Each consumer will be supplied from a GMS that includes one or more pressure regulators.
 To provide a stable delivery pressure, the GMS regulators rely on adequate upstream pressure in the distribution network.